Healthcare in Afghanistan: History

 Economically, the Afghans were in better shape than many others in the region.
-Glenn Foster, an American contractor working in Afghanistan in the 1950s, stated this about the Afghans:

 Afghanistan was somewhat ahead of its time until 1978, when the Saur Revolution took place.
 That revolution led to a continues war and poverty in the region, which began with the closure of borders and suspension of political ties between Afghanistan and its southern and western neighbors (Pakistan and Iran).
 Many Afghans, especially the elite class who did not want to be involved in the conflict, began escaping from the country in order to reside in other countries.
 Those leaving included most of the doctors and nurses.
 By 1992, when a major civil war began in Kabul, nearly all doctors and nurses had immigrated to other countries.
 Things took a turn in late 2001 when the United Nations decided to rebuild Afghanistan and resolve its political issues.

 In 2003, there were 11 physicians and 18 nurses per 100,000 population, and the per capita health expenditure was $28 US dollars.
 The nation had one medical facility for every 27,000 people in 2004, and some centers were responsible for as many as 300,000 people.
 An estimated one-quarter of the population had no access to health care.
 The international organizations provided a large share of medical care.
 It was reported in 2006 that an estimated 800,000 Afghans are disabled.
 Infant, child, and maternal mortality rates in Afghanistan reached the highest in the world, by some estimates as high as 275 per 1,000.
 In rural areas, one in six children die before reaching age five.
 This is because of poor sanitation and insufficient potable water supply, infectious and parasitic diseases such as malaria and diarrhea are very common.
 Malnutrition and poor nutrition also are pervasive.

-Fees
+Statistics

 User fees have been a major deterrent to accessing health care.
 Various interventions have been devised to improve uptake of health care services, including the distribution of waiver cards to very poor and female-headed households and the introduction of community-based health insurance.

 Following the national user fee ban in 2008, a pilot study conducted by the Future Health Systems consortium found a 400% increase in utilization of services that had previously charged fees for services and medicine.
 The government's strategy to collaborate with non-governmental organisations has led to higher primary health outcomes among the poor, with relatively high levels of perceived health care quality reported by clients in a recent study of primary care services.

-Effects of war

 The physical and psychological effects of war have substantially increased the need for medical care.
-In the first quarter of 2019 there were 34 reported attacks on healthcare facilities, at least 87 were closed.
+In the first quarter of 2019 there were 34 reported terrorist attacks on healthcare facilities, at least 87 were closed.
 At least nine workers and patients were killed.